-The assets of the Company's subsidiaries are in the student market and reduced student numbers could impact upon financial performance.
-The Company's subsidiaries seek to mitigate this risk by building excellent long term relationships with its university partner and ensuring up to date in depth market analysis is completed each year to enable the Company to review its strategic position.
+The assets of the Company are in the student market and reduced student numbers could impact upon financial performance.
+The Company seeks to mitigate this risk by building excellent long term relationships with its university partner and ensuring up to date in depth market analysis is completed each period to enable the Company to review its strategic position.